Conservatism Cognitive Bias – Why We Fear Change

 While establishing long-held reputations for brands can maintain sales figures, it can also backfire.
 Chrysler Corporation, now Fiat Chrysler, once had multiple brands, including Chrysler, Dodge, Plymouth and Desoto.
 Each make had a loyal following.
 Over time, though, first Desoto and then Plymouth became associated with older drivers.
 Despite efforts to update those brands to attract a younger demographic, that association kept new owners from buying them, and now both are gone.
 Successful marketing can work with conservatism biases in several ways:

-- Selling Established Brands Can Ensure Success – A proven strategy for businesses is to take advantage of the conservatism bias and feature products that have long-established reputations and brand loyalty.
+- Selling Established Brands Can Ensure Success – Many businesses feature products that have long-established reputations and brand loyalty.
+Their success demonstrates the power of conservatism cognitive bias.
 However, competition can be fierce.
 By offering superior customer service, competitive pricing, and outstanding marketing, though, even small businesses can compete successfully in most market areas.

 Traditional marketing generally ignores the cognitive errors that affect sales.
-Instead, typical online marketing efforts stick with old-fashioned advertising and marketing guesswork.
+Instead, typical marketing efforts stick with old-fashioned guesswork.
 Neuromarketing, on the other hand, understands how the emotional, unconscious brain makes decisions.
-Through that knowledge it can take advantage of neuroscience research and utilize or overcome the effects of the brain’s cognitive errors.
+It applies insights from Neuroscience, Social Psychology Behavioral Economics when reaching out to customers.
 The result is more effective marketing that can increase sales conversion rates as much as 500%.
-Contact us today for an in-depth analysis of your online marketing and information on how we can help you boost your sales and leads.